Insanity defense: Burden of proof

 In a majority of states, the burden of proving insanity is placed on the defendant, who must prove insanity by a preponderance of the evidence.

 In a minority of states, the burden is placed on the prosecution, who must prove sanity beyond reasonable doubt.

-In federal court, and in Arizona, the burden is placed on the defendant, who must prove insanity by clear and convincing evidence.
+In federal court the burden is placed on the defendant, who must prove insanity by clear and convincing evidence.
 See 18 U.S.C.S.
 Sec.
 17(b); see also A.R.S.
 Sec.
 13-502(C).

 Controversy

-The insanity plea is used in the U.S Criminal Justice System in less than 1% of all criminal cases.
+The insanity plea is used in the U.S. Criminal Justice System in less than 1% of all criminal cases.
 Little is known about the criminal justice system and the mentally ill:

 Some U.S. states have begun to ban the use of the insanity defense, and in 1994 the Supreme Court denied a petition of certiorari seeking review of a Montana Supreme Court case that upheld Montana's abolition of the defense.
 Idaho, Kansas, and Utah have also banned the defense.
 However, a mentally ill defendant/patient can be found unfit to stand trial in these states.
 In 2001, the Nevada Supreme Court found that their state's abolition of the defense was unconstitutional as a violation of Federal due process.
 In 2006, the Supreme Court decided Clark v.
 Arizona upholding Arizona's limitations on the insanity defense.
 In that same ruling, the Court noted "We have never held that the Constitution mandates an insanity defense, nor have we held that the Constitution does not so require."
 In 2020, the Supreme Court decided Kahler v.
 Kansas upholding Kansas' abolition of the insanity defense, stating that the Constitution does not require Kansas to adopt an insanity test that turns on a defendant's ability to recognize that their crime was morally wrong.

 The insanity defense is also complicated because of the underlying differences in philosophy between psychiatrists/psychologists and legal professionals.
 In the United States, a psychiatrist, psychologist or other mental health professional is often consulted as an expert witness in insanity cases, but the ultimate legal judgment of the defendant's sanity is determined by a jury, not by a mental health professional.
 In other words, mental health professionals provide testimony and professional opinion but are not ultimately responsible for answering legal questions.